 dotnetcommand runs successfully.
 From version 4.15.10 of the plugin .NET Core v2 is required.

-- .Net Core must be install as above, and the Octo command line tool must be installed and in the PATH such that the
+7.0.0are self contained and do not require .Net Core to be installed.
+The Octopus CLI tool must be installed and in the PATH such that the

-Octocommand runs successfully.
-To install, download the .tar.gz for you system from the Octopus download page, extract somewhere appropriate and symlink
+octocommand runs successfully.
+To install, download the .tar.gz for your system from the Octopus download page, extract somewhere appropriate and symlink

-Octoruns successfully.
-On Ubuntu you may need to install
+octoruns successfully.
+On some platforms you may need to install additional dependencies.